psas/tsar-hardware/README.md

 ### [Tsar Sensor Front End](https://github.com/psas/tsar-hardware/tree/master/tsar_SensorFrontEnd)

-This board collects the data from all of the sensors (temperature, pressure, thrust plate) and conditions the signals to the Marionette.
+This board collects the data from all of the sensors (temperature, pressure, thrust plate) and conditions the signals to send to the Marionette.

 ### [Valve Indicator](https://github.com/psas/tsar-hardware/tree/master/valve_indicator)

 This board collects the valve position data and compares it to the expected valve state.
-If there is an error it will display a HEX code over LEDs to indicate which valve is misbehaving.
+If there is an error it will display a code over LEDs to indicate which valve is misbehaving.

 For more information on the software for this board please see [Valve Indicator Code](https://github.com/psas/tsar-software)